 I also store bills in this section and make notes of when they are due and when payments have been sent.

 If your binder is kept secure, consider making copies of your credit cards and storing them in the event one is ever stolen.
+For those – knock-on-wood – my purse was stolen from the car at the hotel moments.

 You can make a sheet of emergency contacts.
 Another with names and phone numbers for babysitters, pet sitters, coaches, teachers, or anyone else you may want to keep a phone number or an address for.
+Again, for those super random just in case moments.

 The health and medical section of your household binder can be for everything for immunization records to copies of your health insurance cards.